abhinav-gg/StupidPipPackages/README.md

-# StupidPipPackages
+# SillyPipPackages
- A collection of all of my stupid PyPi packages because i can

-More coming soon
+ A collection of funny and useless Pip packages for demonstrating and learning how to use Pip to upload python packages